-Finally, if you’re considering a buy-to-let, you need to make a decision about how hands-on you want to be.
-Here you’re making a choice about whether you want to rent the property out yourself, or whether you want to employ a letting agent to manage the property on your behalf.
+Finally, if you're considering a buy-to-let, you must decide how hands-on you want to be.
+Here you're choosing if you wish to rent the property out yourself or whether you want to employ a letting agent to manage the property on your behalf.

-If you’re a part-time or amateur landlord (someone who’s a landlord but still works), then a managing agent can be a great option; particularly if you don’t live near the property.
+If you're a part-time or amateur landlord (someone who's a landlord but still works), a managing agent can be a great option, particularly if you don't live near the property.

-However, if you live locally or have a large network of contacts, then you may be able to manage the property yourself.
-If this is an option that suits you, and you’re confident you can fulfil these duties, then there are a number of apps and tools that can help you manage everything effectively, too.
-The biggest drain will be on your time.
+However, if you live locally or have an extensive network of contacts, then you may be able to manage the property yourself.
+If this option suits you, and you're confident you can fulfil these duties, then many apps and tools, such as Rentr, can help you manage everything effectively.
+The most significant drain will be on your time.